wongwh2002/CS2113TeamProject/docs/UserGuide.md

 - `{$FIELD}`: The field to be edited.
 It can be `amount`, `description`, `tag` or `date`.
 Editing the frequency of a recurring entry is not allowed.
 - `{$NEW_VALUE}`: The new value to be set for the specified field.
   - Note: There are restrictions for the new value in these fields:
+    - description, tag: free of /, * and ~ characters.
     - amount: positive numerical value.
     - date: YYYY-MM-DD format, eg.`2023-01-21`.